minio/docs/source/reference/minio-mc-admin/mc-admin-policy-create.rst

 .. mc-cmd:: POLICYPATH

    The file path of the policy to add.
-   The file *must* be a JSON-formatted file with :iam-docs:`IAM-compatible syntax <reference_policies.html>` and a maximum size of 2048 characters.
+   The file *must* be a JSON-formatted file with :iam-docs:`IAM-compatible syntax <reference_policies.html>` and no more than 2048 characters.

 Global Flags
 ~~~~~~~~~~~~